mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ###### Sub Channel Set

-This section defines the sub channel sets of a channel function (XML node
+This section defines the sub channel sets of the channel function (XML node
 <SubChannelSet>).
 The currently defined XML attributes of the sub channel set
 are specified in [table TODO](#user-content-table-TODO ).